-The exam itself is composed of three main parts:
+The exam itself is composed of two parts.

-A text in every non-English language studied by seniors majoring in Comparative Literature that year will be provided.
-Languages with non-Roman alphabets will appear in those alphabets, although Chinese will appear in both simplified and traditional characters.
-Students equally strong in two or more literatures may survey the assembled passages at the beginning of the second day of the exam and choose at that moment the text they prefer to analyze.
-Students should bring foreign language dictionaries with them to the examination; electronic versions are not allowed.
-Typically, test-takers spend 90 minutes composing their explications and 30 minutes revising.
+Students equally strong in two or more literatures may survey the assembled passages and choose at that moment the text they prefer to analyze.
+Students should bring with them to the examination print non-English language dictionaries (whether only in that language or with English translations of words) for all their languages (as you never know what passage will most strike your fancy in the moment); electronic versions are not allowed.
+Typically, test-takers spend 60 minutes composing their explications and 20 minutes revising.

 2. Two Questions on the Reading Selection List